Hong Kong (film)

-Hong Kong is a 1952 American adventure film directed by Lewis R. Foster and written by Winston Miller.
-The film stars Ronald Reagan and Rhonda Fleming, and the lead supporting actors are Nigel Bruce, Marvin Miller, Mary Somerville and Lowell Gilmore.
-The film was released on January 12, 1952, by Paramount Pictures.
-It was rereleased in 1961 under the title Bombs Over China.
+Hong Kong is a 1952 American adventure film directed by Lewis R. Foster, written by Winston Miller and starring Ronald Reagan, Rhonda Fleming, Nigel Bruce, Marvin Miller, Mary Somerville and Lowell Gilmore.
+The film was released in December 1951 by Paramount Pictures and was rereleased in 1961 under the title Bombs Over China.

 Plot

-Jeff Williams is an American army veteran living in China who is on the run from the Red Army as the country falls to communism.
+Jeff Williams is an American army veteran living in China who must flee the Red Army as the country falls to communism.
 Along the way, he encounters a Chinese orphan named Wei Lin who is carrying an ancient and valuable golden idol.
-Adventure ensues as Williams must outwit both the communists and Chinese gangsters while scheming to cash in on the idol himself.
+Williams must outwit both the communists and Chinese gangsters while scheming to profit from the idol himself.